Paymentshield/tech-blog/_posts/2019-11-03-is-a-business-analyst-important-to-a-scrum-team.md

 image: "assets/img/thumbnails/book-glass.jpg"
 tags: [Analysis, Scrum]
 author-id: ts
+category: Culture
+excerpt: Tim discusses the multi-faceted roles of a business analyst and how good analysis can enrich our scrum teams
 ---

 If you asked me that question two years ago, I would have looked at you with my head sideways and a very confused look on my face… Agile?
 Scrum Team?
 Is that a Rugby reference?